 SINH( number )

 Where the number argument is a real number that you want to calculate the hyperbolic sine of.

 The following spreadsheet shows the Excel Sinh Function, used to calculate the hyperbolic sine of three different values:

-Further details and examples of the Excel Sinh function are provided on the Microsoft Office website.
+For further details and examples of the Excel Sinh function, see the Microsoft Office website.

 Sinh Function Error